-The Company has experienced significant losses since its inception, including net losses of \$7.0 million and \$6.8 million for the years ended December 31, 2017 and 2016, respectively.
-As of December 31, 2017, the Company had an accumulated deficit of \$39.2 million and \$6.0 million in cash and cash equivalents.
+The Company has experienced significant losses since its inception, including net losses of \$8.6 million for each of the years ended December 31, 2019 and 2018.
+As of December 31, 2019, the Company had an accumulated deficit of \$56.3 million and \$20.4 million in cash and cash equivalents.
 The Company has no debt commitments.
 Substantially all of the Company's net losses have resulted from costs incurred in connection with its research and development activities and its general and administrative expenses to support operations.
 The Company's net losses may fluctuate significantly from quarter to quarter and year to year.

-The Company's available cash at December 31, 2017 will not be sufficient to fund liquidity and capital expenditure requirements for the next twelve months from the date of issuance of these financial statements.
-The Company expects to continue to incur net losses for the foreseeable future in connection with its ongoing activities, including conducting clinical trials, manufacturing development and seeking regulatory approval of its drug candidates, prexigebersen, BP1002 and BP1003.
+The Company believes that its available cash at December 31, 2019 will be sufficient to fund liquidity and capital expenditure requirements for at least the next 12 months from the date of issuance of these consolidated financial statements.
+However, the Company expects to continue to incur net losses for the foreseeable future.
+The Company expects to continue to incur significant operating expenses in connection with its ongoing activities, including conducting clinical trials, manufacturing development and seeking regulatory approval of its drug candidates, prexigebersen, BP1002 and BP1003.
 Accordingly, the Company will continue to require substantial additional capital to fund its projected operating requirements.
 Such additional capital may not be available when needed or on terms favorable to the Company.
 In addition, the Company may seek additional capital due to favorable market conditions or strategic considerations, even if it believes it has sufficient funds for our current and future operating plan.
 There can be no assurance that the Company will be able to continue to raise additional capital through the sale of securities in the future.
 If the Company is not able to secure adequate additional funding, the Company may be forced to make reductions in spending, extend payment terms with suppliers, and/or suspend or curtail planned programs.
 Any of these actions could materially harm the Company's business, results of operations, financial condition and future prospects.